ayushh-kr11/Java-Assignment-01/README.md

 }
 ```
 ## Q5.
 Define Variables in java.
 Explain different scope of variable.
+**
+In Java, a variable is a container that holds data that can be used and manipulated within a program.
+Each variable has a data type, which defines the type of data it can store.

+## Different Scopes of Variables in Java
+### Local Variables
+Variables declared inside a method, constructor, or block.
+They are accessible only within the method, constructor, or block where they are declared.
+They are created when the method or block is entered and destroyed when it exits.
+**

 ## Q6.
 Define data types in java.
 ## Q7.
 What is type casting in java?
 ## Q8.
 Write a program to add two number by taking input from user.